voxell-tech/motiongfx/README.md

 ### 2 way playback support

-In addition to all of the above, Bevy MotionGfx also provides 2 way playback support.
+In addition to all of the above, MotionGfx also provides 2 way playback support.
 This means that the animations you created can be played in both forward and backward directions without any extra computational cost!
 This is a feature that is very lacking in other code-based animation libraries.

 ## Easing Functions

-Bevy MotionGfx also comes with built-in easing functions which are crucial for animation creation.
+MotionGfx also comes with built-in easing functions which are crucial for animation creation.

 ![easings gif](./.github/assets/easings.gif)